SebAs-man/ViperVision/README.md

 ## Architecture & Design

-This project is developed with a focus on applying software design principles and patterns:
+This project is developed with a focus on applying software design principles and config:

 * **Model-View-Presenter (MVP):** Separates concerns between the game logic (Model), the visual representation (View - using Processing), and the user input/game flow control (Presenter).
 * **State Pattern:** Manages the different states of the game (Menu, Playing, Paused, Game Over) and their specific behaviors and transitions.